 - 7. The graduate will develop and present therapeutic materials that are appropriate for the client/patient's age, disorder, and cultural/linguistic background. - 8.
 The graduate will assist with departmental operations including scheduling, record keeping, office management systems, safety/maintenance of supplies and equipment, research projects, in-service training, public relations programs, and data collection. - 9.
 The graduate will demonstrate a clear understanding of job responsibilities, compliance with regulations, reimbursement requirements, and ethical awareness. - 10.
-The graduate will meet requirements for licensure as a Speech Language Pathology Assistant and identify the requirements for licensure as a Speech Language Pathologist or Audiologist according to the Speech Language Pathology and Audiology and Hearing Aid Dispensers Board for the State of California.
+The graduate will meet requirements for licensure as a Speech Language Pathology Assistant and identify the requirements for licensure as a Speech Language Pathologist or Audiologist according to the Speech Language Pathology and Audiology and Hearing Aid Dispensers Board for the State of California and the requirements according to ASHA for national SLPA Certification.